Dannny-Babs/Dannny-Babs/README.md

 ## About Me

-I am a computer science student undergrad, with a passion for creating intuitive and engaging user experiences.
+I am a computer science  undergrad, with a passion for creating intuitive and engaging user experiences.
 I have experience working on both front-end development and mobile app development projects.

 ![Image Description](public/images/tools.png)